 - All children learn to read at a different pace and learning to read is not a 100m sprint but more like a heptathlon.
-Decoding and marching through progressively harder texts is one event, but just as important are a range of other skills – comprehension, inference, an engagement and most important of all, an enjoyment of books.
+Decoding and marching through progressively harder texts is one event, but just as important are a range of other skills – comprehension, inference, an engagement and, most important of all, an enjoyment of books.

 - Reading scheme books are dull.
 There are so many fantastic children’s books available the biggest obstacle to a child really learning to read is restricting them to such an uninspiring offer.
-By all means tick the box and read what is sent home to practice sounding out and blending sounds, but then put them to one side are read books for fun, discover new authors, explore interests, re-read old favourites.
+By all means tick the box and read what is sent home to practice sounding out and blending sounds, but then put them to one side and read books for fun, discover new authors, explore interests, re-read old favourites.
 There are some good lists of ‘real’ books grouped by approximate reading level if your child wants to practice their skills, but don’t worry about your child doing all the reading – let them read the bits they can (which may just be odd words) and read the rest to them.

 - Bear in mind that children who can read, don’t necessarily chose to do so – for that to happen you have to instil a love of stories and introduce them to the pleasure of reading.
 Read everything and anything to them.
 Read every day.
 Make it a special shared thing to do.
 Make it enjoyable.
 Talk about what you have read.
 Make connections between what you read and things happening in their lives.
 Read (and be seen to read) yourself.

 - If you must engage in the level comparison game, do so on the privacy of your own computer well after your child’s bedtime.
-IRL don’t make comparisons in front of your child who probably already know exactly where they are in the colour coded hierarchy of reading in their class – they don’t need you making it more important than it should be.
+IRL don’t make comparisons in front of your child who probably already knows exactly where they are in the colour coded hierarchy of reading in their class – they don’t need you making it more important than it should be.

 - Hold on to the fact that reading schemes are a brief phase in your child’s life.
-Biff and Chip will not be with you forever and who was on what reading level when is very quickly forgotten.
+Biff and Chip will not be with you forever and who was on what reading level when, is very quickly forgotten.